dwhiffing/fury/content/aar/nf/nf4_jr/body.md

 at least five minutes until the pilot could taxi.

-“Well,” Nansen said testily, “there are going to be Russian paratroopers in just a few minutes, so get it done\!”
+“Well,” Nansen said testily, “there are going to be Russian paratroopers in just a few minutes, so get it done!”

 As it turned out, the attack of the surviving airborne F-5A had effects beyond the downing to two transports.
 The Russian pilots were already